JAlcocerT/JAlcocerT/content/blog/ai-and-automation.md

 ![alt text](/blog_img/selfh/automation/n8n-firecrawl-workflow.png)

-> Lets use this Example [page for re to scrap](https://www.viviendasylocalesgranada.com/ficha/piso/granada/zaidin/4348/26643098/es/)
+> Lets use this Example [page for RE to scrap information](https://www.viviendasylocalesgranada.com/ficha/piso/granada/zaidin/4348/26643098/es/)

 What a better chance than this to start trying the `when chat message received` aka `chat trigger` node?